 The family business

 The family business, in which Harm and Bram are now also active, had grown considerably in the meantime, but retained the values that make a family business special.
-Such as the low threshold, the social amongst each other, sending flowers to special occasions but also when an employee needs support due to circumstances.
+Such as low approachable, the social amongst each other, sending flowers to special occasions but also when an employee needs support due to circumstances.
 A combination of permanent and non-permanent employees.
 This ensures that employees are loyal and often work for Willem baling for a long time.

 The social and loyal also expresses itself in support of a large number of charities in the present and past such as the Ronald Mc Donald house, the Tess Foundation and the Fast Wheel.
 Recently, a bouncy castle has been purchased that staff members can borrow for parties and parties.